Deploy Koha: Standard Tier

 For detailed migration procedures with database backup and restore:

-For Enterprise tier deployment:
+For Enterprise tier deployment (for reference):

 Enterprise tier adds: